 That astounds me.
 That indicts me.
 How do you do that?
 I guess you can’t change much.

-In 2009 and 2010, I went to kundalini yoga frequently.
-In 2009, I went 200 times.
-In 2010, I went just over 100 times.
+In 2009 and 2010, I went to kundalini yoga frequently (2-5x a week).
 I wanted to get my money’s worth from my annual $1,000 pass for unlimited yoga.
 Because I wouldn’t take teacher training and go deeper into the 3HO (Happy, Healthy, Holy) cult, I couldn’t advance most of my friendships at yoga.
-On the other hand, as a convert to Orthodox Judaism, I couldn’t stay at kundalini yoga because enough rabbis declare it idolatry and I didn’t want to rock the boat at shul, so I dropped out of kundalini yoga.
+On the other hand, as a convert to Orthodox Judaism, I couldn’t stay at kundalini yoga as I discovered that many Orthodox rabbis declared it idolatry.
+Not wanting to rock the boat in my religious community, I dropped out of this yoga and I dropped some friends in the process.

 This is a typical story for me.
-I join something moderately, enjoy it, and then move on.
-In the process, I gain and lose friends.
+I join something, enjoy it, and then move on.
+In the process, I initially gain friends and then later lose them.

 The less you have in common with your friends, the less of a friendship you have.
-When I converted to Judaism, the friends I grew up with generally felt I was rejecting them.
+When I converted to Judaism, the non-Jewish friends I grew up with generally felt I was rejecting them.
 When I became an Orthodox Jew, many of my non-Orthodox friendships weakened.
 When I had an entire social circle around Dennis Prager, and then I alienated Prager by my blogging, I lost all those friends.
+By all, I mean every single one (though one came back in an attenuated fashion about a decade later).

 I have an online-only friend in Ricardo.
-For months, however, we hated each other.
+For months, however, we hated each other because of disagreements over politics.
 The only road back for our friendship was our shared love of the Dallas Cowboys.
 If we didn’t have this team, we wouldn’t talk.
-Upon such trivial bases, friendships endure.
+Upon such trivial bases, some friendships endure.

 According to Wikipedia: